Module 11: Move-In & Move-Out Inspections – LandlordPass

 ✓ Specific"Lower cabinet (under sink): left door hinge sagging, drops 1cm when opened — pre-existing"

 Watch for: Fridge dents, broken crisper drawers, charred burner coils, oven grime, countertop burns, dishwasher seal cracks, cabinet hinge sag, missing microwave plate, dripping tap, greasy hood vent filter.
+Record appliance model/serial numbers — needed for PG 40 useful-life calculations.

 Flooring